marcelgoh/marcelgoh.github.io/research/index.md

 Papers submitted for publication in refereed journals.

-&#x2600; (with Luc Devroye and Rosie Y. Zhao) [The independence number of a Bienaymé-Galton-Watson tree and related parameters](https://arxiv.org/abs/2106.14389). _arXiv preprint 2106.14389_, 20&nbsp;pp.
 &#x2600; (with Jad Hamdan and Jonah Saks) [The lattice of arithmetic progressions](https://arxiv.org/abs/2106.05949). _arXiv preprint 2106.05949_, 15&nbsp;pp.

 ### Reports